manuelbb-upb/Morbit.jl/README.md

 The name was chosen so as to pay honors to the single objective algorithm ORBIT by Wild et. al.
 We have a [paper](https://www.mdpi.com/2297-8747/26/2/31) explaining the algorithm!

-This was my first project using Julia and there have been many messy rewrites.
+This was my first project when I started using Julia and has since then undergone several rewrites.
-Nonetheless, the solver should now work sufficiently well to tackle most problems.

 This project was founded by the European Region Development Fund.
 <img alt="EFRE Logo EU" src="https://www.efre.nrw.de/fileadmin/Logos/EU-Fo__rderhinweis__EFRE_/EFRE_Foerderhinweis_englisch_farbig.jpg" width=40% />
 <img alt="EFRE Logo NRW" src="https://www.efre.nrw.de/fileadmin/Logos/Programm_EFRE.NRW/Ziel2NRW_RGB_1809_jpg.jpg" width=40% />

-## Version 3.1
+## New Features in Version 3.1+
-Version 3.1+ signifies a big re-write of nearly everything.
-Most importantly, most types are no longer "weakly typed".
-Instead they now have type parameters which will hopefully benefit running performance.

-Moreover, constraint handling has been improved:
+Constraints :)
 * Box constraints are supported natively and respected during model construction.
 * Relaxable linear constraints are supported natively, i.e., propagated to the internal solver.
 * Relaxable nonlinear constraints are supported via a filter mechanism.